Sebastien-web/php-recap/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

+Then restart your command prompt. **On Windows, after each installation, you must start a new command prompt** in order to use the installed packages.

 ### MacOS 10.14

 On MacOS, there is no package manager by default.
 We need to install the Homebrew package manager in order to install our packages.